What is a product feedback policy?

 Chances are, you'll be using the feedback you collect to figure out the most important additions to the product, based on the priorities of both team members and customers.

-Receptive ensures that customers are heard and that their feedback isn't simply dumped into the black hole.
+Pendo Feedback ensures that customers are heard and that their feedback isn't simply dumped into the black hole.

 It enables customers to have a direct say in where the product is heading and why certain decisions are made.